jimshields/jquery-distributeHeights-plugin/readme.md

 **property** *children*: String - (optional) CSS selector of specific child/grand-child elements to modify rather than the called on jQuery Object

 ### Callback
+*callback*: Function - (optional) function that is called after the plugin works its magic

 Callback function that can be called after the heights have been applied

 ## Examples: